HaxeFoundation/haxe-evolution/proposals/0000-intersection-types.md

 Since the goal for now is only feature parity, it doesn't open any new possibilities outside of macros.

+In the future, we can support intersection types for interfaces as well.
+If you have lots of classes which use `implements Interface1 implements Interface2` (and potentially many more), you could instead `typedef Interface3 = Interface1 & Interface2` and use `implements Interface3`.
+This would work exactly like before, but be easier to write and maintain, especially in interface-heavy code.

 ## Unresolved questions